 Requirements for the B.A.
 Degree with Teacher Certification.
 Students interested in the B.A. degree program with teacher certification in secondary education should confer with the Teacher Certification representative in the department to plan a specific program of study.

 Requirements for the Minor.
-Students majoring in other departments may obtain a minor in Biological Sciences by completing BIOL 1401, 1402, 3304, 3350, and an additional advanced three- or four-hour course that includes a laboratory session.
+Students majoring in other departments may obtain a minor in Biological Sciences by completing BIOL 1401, 1402, 3304, and two additional advanced three-hour courses.
+One of these courses should be BIOL 3306 or 3350, and the second course must include a laboratory session.
 Each advanced course must be taken in residence.
 A minimum grade of C is necessary in all advanced biological science courses taken to fulfill the minor degree requirements.
 CHEM 1303, 1304, 1113, and 1114 also are required for the minor.
 A student may not earn minors in both Biology and the Natural Sciences.

 The courses outlined in this section are designed to satisfy the curricular requirements of nonscience students.
 They are not open to students who have earned prior credit in BIOL 1401 or 1402.
 Nonscience majors should note that BIOL 1401 and 1402 may also be taken to satisfy distribution requirements.